KmolYuan/Pyslvs-UI/README.md

 PyQt5 and QtChart are now pack into the wheel file that Windows and Ubuntu can install them directly.

-Qt tools can use to design the *.ui files, they are not the requirement if you just want to run Pyslvs.
+Qt tools can be used to design the *.ui files, they are not the requirement if you just want to run Pyslvs.

 **Mac OS and Ubuntu**: